Kowagatte/TDServer/documentation/networking.md

  * Server status

 ### __Packet Transfer__
-Packets are converted to Byte Arrays and sent over the Socket.
+ca.damocles.proto.Packets are converted to Byte Arrays and sent over the Socket.